actualizeit/liri-node-app/README.md

 Liri can do all kinds of fun stuff like search Spotify for songs, Bands in Town for concerts, and OMDB for movies, all through an oh-so-convenient command line interface.

+Open terminal within the file containing liri.js and use the "node" command and the name of the file ("liri.js") to run commands.

+Available commands are:
+concert-this (Searches for concerts, returns ) spotify-this-song (Searches for songs, returns Artist Name(s), Track Name, Album Name, and a Preview URL) movie-this (Searches for a movie, returns Title, Year of Release, IMDB Rating, RottenTomatoes Rating, Country of Production, Plot, and Actors) do-what-it-says (Searches any of the above based on the text in another file, random.txt)

+In all cases, the command will be paired with the next argument to return personalized results.
+All arguments must be separated by a space.
+For example:

+"node liri.js spotify-this-song Yeah"

+will return a list of songs in which the title includes "Yeah" such as the one we are all thinking about that features Ludacris and is awesome and a bunch of other random dumb ones.

+### How it Works

+This app takes inputs via arguments on the command line and feeds them into APIs to deliver relevant content to the user.
+It then outputs this content to the terminal and to a text file called, appropriately, log.txt.
+What more can you ask for really?

 ### Prerequisites

 This is a node app, so you'll need [node](https://nodejs.org/en/), obvi.
 You'll also need to install the other npm packages as discussed below.